-We all know that familiar tickle in the throat, lingering headache, achy feeling or runny nose that signals a bug maybe threatening.
-Before you reach for any high street cold and flu remedies it might help to support your body’s own natural defence systems.
+We’ve updated this blog following the rapid spread of Corona Virus to help you prioritise nutrients and lifestyle habits that support your body’s own natural defence systems.
 Your immune system works 24/7 so ideally a nutritious diet, sufficient sleep and exercise are present on a regular basis as these are fundamental in providing the resources and energy your immune system requires to fulfil it’s daily task list.

 Chronic sleep deprivation and ongoing stress, both mental and physical, may also increase your vulnerability to infection, this will be exacerbated by a diet that’s lacking in vitamins, minerals and essential macro-nutrients.
 This combination together makes you more susceptible to any illness.